The Best US National Parks

 Acadia is the classic northeast United States coastal landscape, easily making it the north Atlantic’s best national park.
 United States has many amazing parks, and Acadia is in the top ten most-visited for a reason.

-The park is all about woods and water.
+Without a doubt Acadia is one of the best parks in USA.
+It’s all about woods and water.
 The surrounding seas are dotted with islands and strewn with lobster buoys.
 There are lakes, a sandy beach, 27 miles of historic motor roads, 158 miles of hiking trails, and 45 miles of carriage roads.

 Acadia is a hiker’s paradise, but you can also cycle on the carriage rides, kayak around the islands, join sailing trips, and even take a ferry out to the nearby Cranberry Islands.